nfcf/seneca-microservices-demo/README.md

-seneca-mvp
+SenecaJS MicroServices Demo Project
 ==========

-How to build a Minimim Viable Product with Seneca & Express
+How to build a Minimim Viable Product (Microservices architecture using Seneca, Express and AngularJS 1.5) Work In Progress...

 ## Setup